RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2024-10-10-newsletter.md

 #### Outside Sheffield

 - [SSI Software Practices in the Social Sciences programme](https://www.software.ac.uk/blog/ssi-announces-research-software-practices-social-sciences-programme) - A new programme of 1-hour workshops covering topics such as Relational Databases, Reproducible Analysis and Data Cleanup for Social Scientists.
-- [UK Data Service](https://ukdataservice.ac.uk/) provide access to a wide range of reusable social sciene data, and training to enable researchers to make the most of it.
+- [UK Data Service](https://ukdataservice.ac.uk/) provide access to a wide range of reusable social science data, and training to enable researchers to make the most of it.
     - Mon Oct 14th 10am - [Introduction to synthetic data for longitudinal data managers](https://ukdataservice.ac.uk/events/introduction-to-synthetic-data-for-longitudinal-data-managers/)
     - Mon Oct 14th 10am - [Safe Researcher Training](https://ukdataservice.ac.uk/events/safe-researcher-training-67/)
     - [and more...](https://ukdataservice.ac.uk/training-events/)